RAJKUMARSHRIVASH/DevQuery/README.md

 		Redis (optional)
 		Cookies (optional)

-	Home or (question page) Dhaanu
+	Home or (question page)
 		Frontend
 		Listing all the questions from MongoDB
 		Tags for searching and filtering

-	 Main answer question page:- Chetan
+	Main answer question page:-
 		Landed by question page
 		Front-end chatting app, comment, section, tags, formatting Backend web socket, MongoDB

-	users page (all the users will be shown):- Raj Message box to send msg or to discuss with a specific user Try to send notifications.
+	users page (all the users will be shown):-
+		Message box to send msg or to discuss with a specific user Try to send notifications.